virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/olimex-lpc1766stk/README.txt

      processing.
 That, of course, makes sense if the system is truly idle and only processing timer interrupts.

-Serial Console
-^^^^^^^^^^^^^^

-  By default, all of these configurations use UART0 for the NuttX serial console.
-UART0 corresponds to the DB-9 connector labelled "RS232_0".
-This is a female connector and will require a normal male-to-female RS232 cable to connect to a PC.

-  An alternate is UART1 which connects to the other DB-9 connector labeled "RS232_1".
-UART1 is not enabled by default unless specifically noted otherwise in the configuration description.
-A normal serial cable must be used with the port as well.

-  By default serial console is configured for 57600 baud, 8-bit, 1 stop bit, and no parity.
-Higher rates will probably require minor modification of the UART initialization logic to use the fractional dividers.

 Using OpenOCD and GDB with an FT2232 JTAG emulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Downloading OpenOCD

     You can get information about OpenOCD here: http://openocd.berlios.de/web/ and you can download it from here. http://sourceforge.net/projects/openocd/files/.
     To get the latest OpenOCD with more mature lpc17xx, you have to download from the GIT archive.

       git clone git://openocd.git.sourceforge.net/gitroot/openocd/openocd

     At present, there is only the older, frozen 0.4.0 version.
 These, of course, may have changed since I wrote this.

   Building OpenOCD under Cygwin:

     You can build OpenOCD for Windows using the Cygwin tools.
 Below are a few notes that worked as of November 7, 2010.
 Things may have changed by the time you read this, but perhaps the following will be helpful to
     you:

     1. Install Cygwin (http://www.cygwin.com/).
 My recommendation is to install everything.
 There are many tools you will need and it is best just to waste a little disk space and have everthing you need.
 Everything will